tinode/chat/tinode-db/README.md

-# Utility to Create "tinode" DB in a local RethinkDB Cluster
+# Utility to Create `tinode` DB in a local RethinkDB Cluster

 Compile then run from the command line.